gildor2/UEViewer/readme.txt

 Changes
 ~~~~~~~
-??.11.2011
+06.11.2011
-- major rewritting of StaticMesh subsystem
+- major rewritting of the StaticMesh subsystem
+  - implemented UE3 LOD support:
-  - implemented visualization and export of LODs ("-lods" switch is now working for
+    - LODs are exported when "-lods" switch is passed to the command line
-    StaticMesh too)
+    - LODs can be switched in the viewer with 'L' key
   - using tangents from UE3 mesh instead of calculating them
+  - implemented loading of all UV sets instead of only the first one, can switch them in the
+    viewer with 'U' key
+  - implemented export of all UV sets

 21.10.2011
 - implemented support for more than 64k indices (more than 22k triangles) for UE3 StaticMesh